Nathaniel-Han/End-to-End-CardEst-Benchmark/README.md

-## Incorporation of CardEst Methods into PostgreSQL
+##  Integration of CardEst Methods into PostgreSQL

 1. Prepare [method].txt for a specific workload.
 Each line in [method].txt represents an estimate of a *sub-plan query*.
 An example for STATS-CEB is in `workloads/stats_CEB/sub_plan_queries/estimates`